eduNEXT/tutor-contrib-mfe-extensions/README.md

 for that reason make sure you use the version specified in the Installation section.

-Once you enable the plugin and add the previous snippet to your configuration you can build an image with a _"dynamic"_ `publicPath`.
+Once you enable the plugin you can build an image with a _"dynamic"_ `publicPath`.
 By default the placeholder will be replaced by an empty string, which was the original value.
 In a Kubernetes environment it will be replaced with the value of `MFE_EXTENSIONS_CDN_URL`.

 ## Hosting by Path